memorecks/midibot/README.md

 Initially intended to function with a twitch/IRC bot for multi-user interactivity.

+To run, install requirements.txt and run.
+Currently operates from Terminal with no UI.

 The function 'recieve_message' will take a command string, and if valid, send the relevant MIDI message.
 It will also return a string with relevant information to pass back to the user.

 Commands and Track Names are defined in the .ini files within /settings